prometheus-operator/prometheus-operator/Documentation/proposals/202405-agent-daemonset.md

 * Replica
 * Shard
 * Storage

-We can add a new bool field `daemonset`, which is defaulted to `false`.
-If the DaemonSet deployment is activated (`daemonset: true`), all the fields except the unrelated ones listed above will be used for the DaemonSet mode.
+We can add a new `mode` field that accepts either `StatefulSet` or `DaemonSet`, with `StatefulSet` being the default.
+If the DaemonSet mode is activated (`mode: DaemonSet`), all the unrelated fields listed above will not be accepted.
+In the MVP, we will simply fail the reconciliation if any of those fields are set.
+Following up, we will leverage validation rules with [Kubernetes' Common Expression Language (CEL)](https://kubernetes.io/docs/reference/using-api/cel/).

 ### 6.2.
 Node detecting:

 As pointed out in [Danny from GMP’s talk](https://www.youtube.com/watch?v=yk2aaAyxgKw), to make Prometheus Agent DaemonSet know which node it’s on, we can use [Kubernetes’ downward API](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/).
-In `prometheus` or `config-reloader` container, we can mount the node name as an environment variable like this:
+In `config-reloader` container, we can mount the node name as an environment variable like this:
+```
 containers:
-```
- - name: prometheus
+- name: config-reloader
-   image: prom/prometheus
   env:
   - name: NODE_NAME
     valueFrom:
       fieldRef:
         apiVersion: v1
         fieldPath: spec.nodeName
 ```

 ### 6.3.
 Targets filtering for pods (PodMonitor support):